-What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Lead-based Paint Strategy Briefly describe how the Agency/Group/Organization was consulted.
+Briefly describe how the Agency, Group or Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
+The Kingdom Center was toured by staff and determined areas of the facility that could be upgraded, enhanced and modified to promote greater access for persons with disabilities.
+In 2020-2021, architectural plans were completed for the project, and it is anticipated that the construction phase of the project will commence in 2023.
+The project includes not only ADA improvements and increased accessibility in the exterior of the complex, but also an expansion of bathroom capacity to meet the needs of the client population.
+Agency, Group or Organization County of Ventura Human Services Agency Agency, Group or Organization Type Services-homeless Services-Health Other government - County What section of the Plan was addressed by Consultation?
+Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Lead-based Paint Strategy Briefly describe how the Agency, Group or Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 Created and implemented a coordinated plan conducting encampment response at a large homeless encampment.
 The City conferred with the Ventura county Public Health Department regarding addresses of housing units wherein children have been identified as lead-poisoned in the City of Oxnard.
-Prior to implementation of the 2023 Annual Action Plan, the City will receive a list of addresses if such a list exists.
+Prior to implementation of the 2024 Annual Action Plan, the City will receive a list of addresses if such a list exists.
 Any rehabilitation activities on housing units constructed prior to 1978 will have lead hazards identified and actions taken to remove the hazard.
 The City's Affordable Housing Division does not own or manage any housing units.
 All units for which HOME and CDBG assistance is provided for homebuyer assistance or homeowner rehabilitation are administered in compliance with HUD's HOME or CDBG regulations for lead-based paint, as applicable inspections requirements.
 With respect to units owned or assisted by the Oxnard Housing Authority, there have been no cases of Public Housing tenants and/or Section 8 participant households reporting or having been discovered to have poisoned children or any child with "Environmental Intervention Blood Lead Level"(EBLL).
 OHA staff provides a brochure related to lead based paint hazards to all new program participants and tenants.
 Maintenance staff attends training and seminars to stay current with the State of California Lead Awareness Training requirements.
-9 Agency/Group/Organization Housing Rights Center Agency/Group/Organization Type Service-Fair Housing What section of the Plan was addressed by Consultation?
-Fair Housing, Discrimination

-Briefly describe how the Agency/Group/Organization was consulted.
+Agency, Group or Organization Housing Rights Center Agency, Group or Organization Type Service-Fair Housing

+What section of the Plan was addressed by Consultation?
+Fair Housing, Discrimination Briefly describe how the Agency, Group or Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The City contracts with a professional fair housing service provider, the Housing Rights Center (HRC), through a regional agreement with the County of Ventura.
-The HRC provides fair housing counseling, discrimination complaint investigation, complaint processing, and dispute resolution services for Oxnard tenants, home seekers, and housing providers.
+The HRC provides fair housing counseling, discrimination complaint investigation, complaint processing, and dispute resolutions services for Oxnard tenants, home seekers, and housing providers.
 In addition, twice every year the HRC staff provides free fair housing training seminars for the public, along with a bi-annual training presented to the staff of the Oxnard Housing Authority and city housing staff on their fair housing obligations and responsibilities.